josephmluna/LabWebsite/lab_charter/index.md

 - Offer advice on graduate school applications, if applicable.
 - Connect you with resources for career exploration and development.
 - Provide opportunities to interact with and learn from other lab members.

+## Colophon
+This lab charter draws inspiration from the collective wisdom of many scientific mentors and leaders.
+I am particularly grateful to [Dr. Meike Dittmann](https://www.dittmannlab.com/open-positions), whose lab charter provided a valuable foundation (text adapted with permission).

+Science thrives on the open exchange of ideas, and we hope this charter will, in turn, inspire and assist future PIs in developing their own lab cultures.
+We encourage the adaptation and evolution of this charter to suit the unique needs of other research groups.
+If you find this document helpful in crafting your own lab policies, we'd be delighted to hear about it.